Guide to Defamation of Character: Florida Slander and Libel

 Libel

-Libel is written defamation, which is sent to someone else via paper or electronic communication.
+Libel is written or printed communication that defames someone, which is sent to someone else via paper or electronic communication.
 Social media and email are common ways that libel causes defamation.

-To prevail in a defamation claim, you must be able to show the following:
+To prevail in a defamation lawsuit or claim, you must be able to show the following in Florida courts:

 Proving that you suffered an injury is often one of the most challenging parts of a defamation claim.
 You must be able to prove that you suffered damages such as losing a job, the inability to get a job, or being denied some other opportunity as a direct result of the defamation.